CrispinStichart/email-liberator/README.md

 `runner` is a skeleton.
 It's also boring, so I'm leaving it for last.

 `executor` is also a skeleton, but really doesn't need much more.
+I need to do some tests with regards to labels.

 The configuration poses an interesting problem.
 I want to be able to specify all settings in either the TOML file or on the command line.
 However, only some of the options apply to all the binaries.